How to easily understand the Facebook algorithm and use it to your advantageAug 23, 2017

 How to create a good experience with your paid ads

-1. use images with no words on them.
+1. use images with few, or no words on them.
 They actually scan your advert images and won’t approve any advert if the image contains lots of text overlaying the photo.

 2. don’t use all caps or lots of exclamation marks.
 These are seen as spammy.